Introduction to the Geography of India: My Story and India’s Landscape

-I still remember that morning vividly.
-The sky was heavy with clouds, and the air smelled of monsoon after months of heat and silence.
-As the first drops of rain touched the sand, tiny ripples spread across the village pond.
-I watched in awe as the barren fields slowly turned alive — each drop of rain weaving a new story of hope.
-It was then I realized that geography is not just about maps and mountains — it’s about life, survival, and the rhythm of nature.
+I still remember that monsoon morning vividly.
+The sky was heavy with clouds, and the air carried the scent of relief after months of desert heat.
+As the first drops of rain touched the sand, tiny ripples formed in the village pond.
+In that simple transformation, I witnessed the power of the Geography of India — how climate patterns, seasonal winds, and landforms shape everyday life.
+The barren fields slowly turned alive, proving that geography is not only about physical features but also about survival, resilience, and renewal.

 Key Features of the Himalayan Region

-- Three parallel ranges — the Himadri (Greater Himalayas), Himachal (Lesser Himalayas), and Shiwalik (Outer Himalayas).
+- Three parallel ranges — Himadri (Greater Himalayas), Himachal (Lesser Himalayas), and Shiwalik (Outer Himalayas).

-- Major river systems originate here — Ganga, Indus, Brahmaputra.
+- Source of major perennial rivers — Ganga, Indus, Brahmaputra.

 Major Characteristics of the Northern Plains